turingschool/curriculum/tutorials/auth/authorization.markdown

 ## Getting Started

-( CanCan was inspired by Declarative Authorization and has become the most popular authorization library ) ( Created by Ryan Bates from Railscasts )
+When considering implementing an authorization system in Rails, there are two libraries that have really taken the stage.
+The first, [Declarative Authorization](https://github.com/stffn/declarative_authorization) has been around since 2008.
+[CanCan](https://github.com/ryanb/cancan), the second, was inspired by `decl_auth` and created by Ryan Bates of Railscasts.
+It provides an intuitive interface to define your authorization rules and integrates into Rails seamlessly.
+As it has become the most popular authorization library, the following tutorial pertains to its implementation.

 ### Setup